Chernobyl disaster: Cancer assessments

-Yet the death rate from thyroid cancer has remained the same as prior to the technology.
-For these and other reasons, it is suggested that no reliable increase has been detected in the environs of Chernobyl, that cannot otherwise be explained as an artifact of the globally well documented Screening effect.

-In 2004, the UN collaborative, Chernobyl Forum, revealed thyroid cancer among children to be one of the main health impacts from the Chernobyl accident.
-This is due to the ingestion of contaminated dairy products, along with the inhalation of the short-lived, highly radioactive isotope, Iodine-131.
-In that publication, more than 4,000 cases of childhood thyroid cancer were reported.
-It is important to note that there was no evidence of an increase in solid cancers or leukemia.
-It said that there was an increase in psychological problems among the affected population.
-The WHO's Radiation Program reported that the 4,000 cases of thyroid cancer resulted in nine deaths.
+The Chernobyl Forum revealed in 2004 that thyroid cancer among children was one of the main health impacts of the Chernobyl accident, due to ingestion of contaminated dairy products and inhalation of Iodine-131.
+More than 4,000 cases of childhood thyroid cancer were reported, but there was no evidence of increased solid cancers or leukemia.
+The WHO's Radiation Program reported nine deaths out of the 4,000 thyroid cancer cases.
+By 2005, UNSCEAR reported an excess of over 6,000 thyroid cancer cases among those exposed as children or adolescents.

-According to the United Nations Scientific Committee on the Effects of Atomic Radiation, up to the year 2005, an excess of more than 6,000 cases of thyroid cancer had been reported.
-That is, over the estimated pre-accident baseline thyroid cancer rate, more than 6,000 casual cases of thyroid cancer have been reported in children and adolescents exposed at the time of the accident, a number that is expected to increase.
-They concluded that there is no other evidence of major health impacts from the radiation exposure.

-Well-differentiated thyroid cancers are generally treatable, and when treated the five-year survival rate of thyroid cancer is 96%, and 92% after 30 years. the United Nations Scientific Committee on the Effects of Atomic Radiation had reported 15 deaths from thyroid cancer in 2011.
-The International Atomic Energy Agency (IAEA) also states that there has been no increase in the rate of birth defects or abnormalities, or solid cancers—such as lung cancer—corroborating the assessments by the UN committee.
-UNSCEAR raised the possibility of long term genetic defects, pointing to a doubling of radiation-induced minisatellite mutations among children born in 1994.
-However, the risk of thyroid cancer associated with the Chernobyl accident is still high according to published studies.
+Well-differentiated thyroid cancers are generally treatable, with a five-year survival rate of 96% and 92% after 30 years.
+By 2011, UNSCEAR reported 15 deaths from thyroid cancer.
+The IAEA states that there has been no increase in birth defects, solid cancers, or other abnormalities, corroborating UN assessments.
+UNSCEAR noted the possibility of long-term genetic defects, citing a doubling of radiation-induced minisatellite mutations among children born in 1994.
+However, the risk of thyroid cancer associated with the Chernobyl accident remains high according to published studies.

-The German affiliate of the anti-nuclear energy organization, the International Physicians for the Prevention of Nuclear War suggest that 10,000 people are affected by thyroid cancer as of 2006, and that 50,000 cases are expected in the future.
+The German affiliate of the International Physicians for the Prevention of Nuclear War suggests that 10,000 people have been affected by thyroid cancer as of 2006, with 50,000 cases expected in the future.